White House Moves Forward With State Of The Union Plans After Pelosi Urged Delay

 It's unclear whether that will happen; Pelosi hasn't yet weighed in on whether she will allow it.

-White House and House Democratic aides confirm to NPR that the White House requested a security walk through of the U.S. Capitol on Monday.
+White House and House Democratic aides confirm to NPR that the White House requested a security walk-through of the U.S. Capitol on Monday.
 That was declined because of the federal Martin Luther King Jr. holiday.

-The original security check was canceled last week after Pelosi sent a letter to Trump suggesting that he reschedule his State of the Union address, or submit it in writing due to security concerns resulting from the government shutdown.
+The original security check was canceled last week after Pelosi sent a letter to Trump suggesting that he reschedule his State of the Union address, or submit it in writing because of security concerns resulting from the government shutdown.

 Homeland Security Secretary Kirstjen Nielsen pushed back on the security concerns, saying in a tweet last week that even if they weren't getting paid, the U.S. Secret Service and others in the Department of Homeland Security "are fully prepared to support and secure the State of the Union."